TanGentleman/TanTan/README.md

 This work in progress is just for friends, but as it progresses, it's intended to be a versatile tool to harness the power of AI and design neat browserless strategies to complete all sorts of tasks!
 Whether you use it to engage in rich conversations shaping your life perspective, to goof off with fun presets, or even to task it with niche developer work that's historically human-only, the bounds truly are limited only by your imagination.

+# Privacy (I take this seriously):
+- My code is written with the end goal of being 100% friendly to investigate, tinker with, and even improve!
+- Using this program in your CLI alongside a reliable VPN is leaps ahead of what most software could offer in terms of privacy.
+- Browsers leak a lot of information that can be used to identify you.
+    - All tools in TanTan are pure Python, and run only where and when you call them.
+    - No third-parties (including me) are EVER contacted by your computer - Your device communicates with explicit calls:
+        - When sending a prompt in chatbot.py, generating a response makes an API call to an OpenAI endpoint.
+        - The command `-images` in chatbot.py and use of the image generator from image_generation.py makes an API call to an endpoint for Dall-E.
+        - The command `-yt` in chatbot.py uses pytube to download a video from youtube.
+        - reddit_fetcher.py uses the reddit API to fetch content from reddit (But does not make you subject to much of the tracking on a browser).
+        - The dev command -len (as well as prompt tokenizing more generally) is 100% offline and processed locally on your device
+    - All logfiles are stored in text files locally, only for you to reference.
 # Getting this onto your computer (MacOS only):
 1. Go the the main github page @ github.com/TanGentleman/TanTan > Code > Download Zip
 2. Download TanTan-Main (Should be in ~/Downloads)
 3. Rename to TanTan and move the folder to the Desktop on your computer.
 4. This location is the filepath variable in config.py
+- I'm working on instructions for Windows, but I need more time to test.
+I'll update this when I do.

 OFFICIALLY OPTIONAL:
 - Move chat.py to your home directory instead, and ensure the filepath matches in chat.py and config.py